 For SII, deferred tax has been recalculated to take into account the valuation differences between the financial statements and the SII valuation of assets and liabilities.
-As this timing difference is not expected to reverse in the foreseeable future, the tax rate used is 17%, being the rate that becomes effective from April 2020.
+As this timing difference is not expected to reverse in the foreseeable future, the tax rate used is 17%, being the future rate used in the annual report and accounts.